 Every week we take a look at a new website and analyze the design.
 We’ll point out both the areas that are done well in addition to those that could use some work.
 Finally, we’ll finish by asking you to provide your own feedback.

-Today’s site is Sticker Mule.February 5th, 2011 Posted in Critique
+Today’s site is Q & A Creative, the freelance portfolio of Doug Wollison.August 27th, 2011 Posted in Critique

 Creating complex edges manually in Photoshop can be an arduous task.
 Fortunately, there are tons of free brushes and images online that will make this process a breeze.